 As with transcripts, it’s important that you monitor the status of your application, keeping an eye out for these letters to appear.
 Ensure you’ve given a clear due date for submission to your letter-writers, and don’t be afraid to follow up (gently and politely) if a letter is taking excessively long to show up.

-For each entry, you will have to provide the name and address of the organization where the experience took place, name and contact information of your supervisor, the dates of the experience, the title you held, your average weekly hours, and key responsibilities during your time in that position.
+In this section you enter all of your professional experiences, categorize them, use description to convey your key responsibilities, and select “most important experiences” to highlight particularly formative moments in your professional history.
+You will also have to indicate whether you will allow dental schools to contact the organization if they choose to (this is a “release authorization”, which allows them to proceed in contacting the organization).
+You can enter any experiences you find relevant to your application, though it is best to focus on experiences that took place during (or after) your college/university years.For each entry, you will have to provide the name and address of the organization where the experience took place, name and contact information of your supervisor, the dates of the experience, the title you held, your average weekly hours, and key responsibilities during your time in that position.
 As such, it is important that you keep track of such information in a list or spreadsheet throughout your time in undergrad.
 This will make compiling the “Experiences” section much easier when you’re ready to apply.
 If you did not have a specific title in a given role, simply enter the type of activity you performed (e.g., Dentist Shadow, Camp Volunteer, or Data Entry).
 If you had an experience with no supervisor, you may list a member of the organization who can verify your participation.

 Each experience must be categorized according to a list of available categories within the ADEA AADSAS.
 The categories in the application are standardized and rather general, so you should allow the nature of your experience to determine the category you choose for that experience.
 The categories are: